RobertsLab/project-oyster-oa/README.md

 ### Pacific Oyster Ocean Acidification Trials at Chew Hatchery (ID: Manchester)

-Adult *C. gigas* from Willapa Bay were exposed to either low and ambient pH conditions for seven weeks (February 4, 2017 to April 8, 2017).
+[Yaamini Venkataraman](yaaminiv.github.io) exposed adult *C. gigas* from Willapa Bay to either low and ambient pH conditions for seven weeks (February 4, 2017 to April 8, 2017).
 Before and after exposure, ctnidia, mantle and adductor tissues were collected, along with gonad tissue for histology.
 Live weights and shell lengths were also recorded.

 After exposure, a subset of oysters were exposed to a one hour heat shock of 40ºC on June 5, 2017.
 Oysters were then conditioned for a strip spawn at 23ºC.
 Oysters were spawned on July 30, 2017 to create five groups based on parental life histories.
 Larvae survived for 20 days without growing past 60 microns.
 This trial will allow us to understand how parental life history affected larval production and differential mortality.